bjoydeep/obs-streaming/README.md

 We will follow [Spark Structured Streaming](https://spark.apache.org/docs/3.3.0/structured-streaming-programming-guide.html).

 ### Initial motivating example
-As a starter, we have added 2 examples - one for logs and one for metrics.
+As a starter, we have added a few simple examples - one for logs and one for metrics.
 1. Streaming Metric Analytic

     Gets streaming metrics and finds out only the active alerts that are firing.
 [Code here](../obs-streaming/spark/streaming/simpleKafkaMetricConsumer.py).

 1. Streaming Log/Event Analytic

     Gets streaming Infrastructure Logs and Kubernetes events and filters out only the current kubernetes events.
 [Code here](../obs-streaming/spark/streaming/simpleKafkaLogConsumer.py).

 1. Streaming Anamoly Detection on metric

     _follows soon_

 ### Getting Started
 #### Prereq